2022-23 Parking Permits will be available

 The South Side Shuttle

 The South Side Shuttle Service is a convenient, safe, and inexpensive way to get to campus for students living on the South Side.
-For just $75 per semester you would not have to worry about finding a parking space when you return home, digging your car out in the winter or wasting gas.
+You would not have to worry about finding a parking space when you return home, digging your car out in the winter or wasting gas.

 Electric Scooter Guideline